krashanoff/whoami/_posts/2021-09-24-exploring-bsd.md

 What's nice about BSD Unix is that most of them try to stay relatively true to the original Unix philosophy, and remain as free as they possibly can without sacrificing quality.
-Why not start, then, by dipping our toes into the water with the OS that claims to be the "most free"?
+Why not start, then, by dipping our toes into the water with the OS that claims to be ["all free"](https://www.openbsd.org/faq/faq1.html)?

 ## OpenBSD

 ...or maybe it was a leap.

+I set out on my OpenBSD expedition to build a router for my roommate and I while we were waiting on another, who had a router/wireless AP.
+Faced with a cable modem from our local ISP, we had no choice but to pursue making a router of our internet-facing machine.

 I browsed on over to the [OpenBSD website](https://www.openbsd.org/), likely bouncing off a few `(Free|Open)`BSD servers before hitting the OpenBSD box